eshikafe/ar-ngc/README.md

 Support required:
 - Documentation of design specifications for each VNF
-- Design and implementation of a robust and scalable SBA preferably a microservice architecture.
+- Design and implementation of a robust and scalable Service-Based Architecture preferably a microservice architecture.
-- VNF implementation in Golang
+- VNF implementation in Golang/Erlang/Rust